 We serve as a home for Friends acting on their leading in the intersection of racial, economic, and climate justice.
 We organize events, prepare written materials, advocate for policy change and the adoption of responsible energy practices.
 We act as an incubator for new projects focusing on creating a just transition to a stable climate and a caring and equitable economy.

-We meet monthly at Friends Center in the evening.
+Pre-pandemic we met monthly at Friends Center in the evening.
+Currently, we meet monthly on Zoom.